 This article demonstrates how to automate the execution of IRI DarkShield data masking jobs from SSH commands run from within the AWS CodePipeline to produce fit-for-purpose test data in the DevOps process.

 In my last demonstration with the GitLab pipeline, I ran structured IRI FieldShield data masking and IRI RowGen data synthesis job scripts to produce test data and consume them in API testing post-deployment.
 In this demonstration, the AWS CodePipeline will call the DarkShield-Files API on a remote server to showcase another method of creating fit-for-purpose test data in MongoDB.
-Of course, the GitLab method with FieldShield and RowGen, is viable in AWS and Azure DevOps, too.
+Of course, the GitLab method with FieldShield and RowGen, is viable in Jenkins and Azure DevOps, too.

 About IRI DarkShield